citp/privacy-policy-historical/r/ri/rip/ripoffreport.com.md

-> *The following text is extracted and transformed from the ripoffreport.com privacy policy that was archived on 2007-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070618085625id_/http%3A//www.ripoffreport.com/w3c/policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ripoffreport.com privacy policy that was archived on 2007-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071209173558id_/http%3A//www.ripoffreport.com/privacy_policy.asp) for the most accurate reproduction.*

-# Ripoff Report
+# Ripoff Report: By Consumers, For Consumers

 This privacy policy applies to the Ripoff Report web site.
 Our contact information is: